ObengKojo23/world-billionaires-data-analysis/README.md

 ---
 ## Data Processing & Preparation
-The data processing and preparation for this project involved several steps to ensure consistency, accuracy, and usability of the dataset.
-Here’s a summary of the transformations applied:
+For the data processing and preparation for this project I employed several steps to ensure consistency, accuracy, and usability of the dataset.
+Here’s a summary of the transformations I applied:

 1. **Column Formatting**:
    - All column names were standardized to lowercase, and spaces were replaced with underscores for easier access and consistency.